SM gauge fields localized on non-Abelian vortices in 6 dimensions: Introduction

-In order to realize the standard model (SM) on a brane, a serious obstacle has been how to localize massless gauge fields on the brane, such as the topological soliton.
-If the gauge symmetry is broken in the bulk (Higgs phase) and is restored only in the vicinity of the topological soliton, gauge bosons get masses of order of the inverse width of the topological solitons \cite{Dvali:1996xe,Maru:2003mx}.
-Instead of the Higgs phase, the confining phase for the gauge field in the bulk is required to localize the massless gauge field on the brane \cite{Dvali:1996xe}.
-It has been proposed that a classical realization of such a confining vacuum in the bulk can be given in terms of nonlinear kinetic term, namely a field-dependent gauge kinetic function \cite{Ohta:2010fu}.
-We have been studying the localization of gauge fields by using the nonlinear gauge kinetic term \be - \frac{\beta^2}{4}F_{MN}F^{MN}, \ee where $M,N$ are spacetime indices.
-If $\beta$ is a constant, then this is a usual minimal gauge kinetic term with a coupling constant $1/\beta$, but we allow $\beta$ to be a function of scalar fields.
+A classical realization of a confining vacuum in the bulk can be given in terms of generic nonlinear kinetic term, namely a field-dependent gauge kinetic function \cite{Ohta:2010fu,Arai:2012cx,Arai:2013mwa, Arai:2017lfv,Arai:2017ntb,Arai:2018rwf,Arai:2018uoy,Eto:2019weg} of the form \be - \frac{\bcal^2}{4}F_{MN}F^{MN}, \ee where $M,N$ are spacetime indices.
+If $\bcal$ is a constant, then this is a usual minimal gauge kinetic term with a coupling constant $1/\bcal$, but we allow $\bcal$ to be a function of scalar fields, such as $\bcal(T) = T$ in the above example.
 The scalar fields are not necessarily constant in the extra dimensions, but can be a non-trivial function of coordinates of extra dimensions as a consequence of dynamics of the system under consideration.
-If this is the case, the inverse effective gauge coupling $\beta$ is no longer constant and depends on extra-dimensional coordinates nontrivially.
-With a series of our previous works \cite{Arai:2012cx,Arai:2013mwa, Arai:2017lfv,Arai:2017ntb,Arai:2018rwf,Arai:2018uoy,Eto:2019weg}, we have established a general criterion to obtain massless gauge fields on the topological solitons: if $\beta^2$ is square integrable with respect to the integration over the whole extra dimensions, the massless four-dimensional gauge fields are localized on the topological soliton.
+If this is the case, the inverse effective gauge coupling $\bcal$ is no longer constant and depends on extra-dimensional coordinates nontrivially.
+With a series of our previous works \cite{Arai:2012cx,Arai:2013mwa, Arai:2017lfv,Arai:2017ntb,Arai:2018rwf,Arai:2018uoy,Eto:2019weg}, we have established a general criterion to obtain massless gauge fields on the topological solitons: if $\bcal^2$ is square integrable with respect to the integration over the whole extra dimensions, the massless four-dimensional gauge fields are localized on the topological soliton.
+This corresponds to the third criterion 3) of Ref.~\cite{Antoniadis:1998ig} mentioned above.
 Since the square-integrability does not depend on details of the model, this localization mechanism is robust.
 We verified this statement in various concrete models in five dimensional spacetime \cite{Arai:2012cx,Arai:2013mwa, Arai:2017lfv,Arai:2017ntb,Arai:2018uoy}, and also gave a formal proof in generic spacetime dimensions \cite{Arai:2018rwf,Eto:2019weg}.
 With the nontrivial kinetic function, we also found an interesting localization mechanism of massless scalar fields \cite{Arai:2018hao} on domain walls similarly to Eq.~(\ref{eq:fdgkt}) for gauge fields.
 The mechanism is found to have a topological nature similarly to the Jackiw-Rebbi's topological mechanism \cite{Jackiw:1975fn} for localization of massless fermions on domain walls.
-The Fat-brane scenario has been much discussed mostly with other contexts, and has produced various different models with their own advantages/disadvantages \cite{Oda:2000zc, Dvali:2000rx, Kehagias:2000au, Oda:2000dd, Oda:2001ux, Oda:2001yx, Dubovsky:2001pe, Ghoroku:2001zu,Akhmedov:2001ny, Kogan:2001wp, Abe:2002rj, Laine:2002rh, Batell:2006dp, Guerrero:2009ac, Cruz:2010zz, Chumbes:2011zt, Germani:2011cv, Delsate:2011aa, Cruz:2012kd, Herrera-Aguilar:2014oua, Zhao:2014gka, Vaquera-Araujo:2014tia, Alencar:2014moa}.
+The fat-brane scenario has been much discussed mostly with other contexts, and has produced various different models with their own advantages/disadvantages \cite{Oda:2000zc, Dvali:2000rx, Kehagias:2000au, Oda:2000dd, Oda:2001ux, Oda:2001yx, Dubovsky:2001pe, Ghoroku:2001zu,Akhmedov:2001ny, Kogan:2001wp, Abe:2002rj, Laine:2002rh, Batell:2006dp, Guerrero:2009ac, Cruz:2010zz, Chumbes:2011zt, Germani:2011cv, Delsate:2011aa, Cruz:2012kd, Herrera-Aguilar:2014oua, Zhao:2014gka, Vaquera-Araujo:2014tia, Alencar:2014moa}.